Doctors of BC

-Doctors of BC, formally known as the British Columbia Medical Association (BCMA), is a professional organization that represents 14,000 physicians, medical residents and medical students in the province of British Columbia.
-Its goals are to promote a social, economic, and political climate in which members can provide the citizens of BC with the highest standard of health care, while achieving maximum professional satisfaction and fair economic reward.
-Membership is voluntary.

-Doctors of BC represents physicians in negotiations with the BC government.
-It also advocates for physicians and promotes health and wellness for BC residents.
-Doctors of BC is a partner with the BC government on the Joint Collaborative Committees (JCCs) which are designed to improve the health care system with the goal of providing quality patient care.
+Doctors of BC is the provincial medical association for British Columbia.
+It represents physicians, medical residents, and medical students in the province and participates in formal negotiations with the Government of British Columbia through the Physician Master Agreement.
+Doctors of BC represents physicians in negotiations with the BC government and it partners with the province on the Joint Collaborative Committees which are designed to improve the health care system with the goal of providing quality patient care.

 Governance

-Doctors of BC has a dual-structure governance model that consists of a Representative Assembly to ensure members' views are fully represented and a Board of Directors that has the legal and fiduciary responsibility to manage the affairs of the Association.
-The annually elected President serves as the primary spokesperson.
+Doctors of BC uses a dual structure with a Representative Assembly and a Board of Directors.
+The Representative Assembly provides broad member representation.
+The Board carries legal and fiduciary responsibilities for the association, while the CEO oversees operations.

 History

 Doctors of BC was founded in January 1900 as the BC Medical Association with Dr R.E.
 McKechnie, a surgeon from Nanaimo, as President.
-In 2014, the BCMA adopted the name Doctors of BC.
+In 2014 the association adopted the public brand Doctors of BC.
+In 2025 the association marked 125 years since its formation.